 China’s National University of Defence Technology (NUDT) has created a mosquito-sized drone designed for secret military missions.
-This tiny drone is seen as a new and powerful tool in surveillance and battlefield intelligence.
-The drone is about the size of a real mosquito and is built for operations where staying hidden is important.
+Experts see this tiny drone as a new and powerful tool in surveillance and battlefield intelligence.
+The drone is about the size of a real mosquito.
+The team built it for operations where staying hidden is important.

 “This is a mosquito-like type of robot.
 Miniature bionic robots like this one are especially suited for battlefield intelligence and special missions,” said Liang Hexiang, a student at NUDT.
 Liang spoke during a live demonstration on China Central Television where he held the small drone between his fingers to show how tiny it is.

-The small size of the drone makes it easy to hide and perfect for missions where being unnoticed is important.
+The drone’s small size makes it easy to hide and perfect for missions where being unnoticed is important.
 The drone has two small wings that flap like a real insect and three thin legs that help it land or perch on surfaces.

 The design allows the drone to blend into its surroundings and stay out of sight while gathering important information.
 It is controlled by a smartphone and can fly, hover, land, and perch quietly.

 The drone’s engineering is an achievement because making technology work on such a small scale is difficult.
-The drone carries mini power systems, sensors, and control electronics that allow it to work effectively without being seen or heard.
+The drone carries mini power systems, sensors, and control electronics.
+These components allow it to work effectively.
+People cannot see or hear it while it works.
 This makes it useful for spying, reconnaissance, and urban combat where traditional drones may be too large or noisy to use.

 Microdrones can also be useful outside of the military.
 In disaster response, they could search through rubble to find people trapped after an earthquake or explosion.
-In environmental work, they could help monitor air or water pollution or check the health of crops without harming the environment.
+In environmental work, they could help monitor air or water pollution.
+They could also check the health of crops.
+They can do all of this without harming the environment.

-In the field of medicine, researchers are exploring ways these drones could one day help in surgeries deliver medicines inside the body, or assist in taking images for diagnosis.
+In medicine, researchers are exploring ways these drones could one day help.
+They could assist in surgeries.
+They could deliver medicines inside the body, and also help take images for diagnosis.

-The prototype was shown by researchers on CCTV 7 which is China Central Television’s military channel.
-During the demonstration, the drone was seen flapping its tiny wings and perching lightly as it was controlled with a smartphone.
-The technology behind this drone shows the skill of the engineers who managed to pack power sensors and control systems into a body smaller than a finger.
+Researchers showed the prototype on CCTV 7, which is China Central Television’s military channel.
+During the demonstration, viewers saw the drone flapping its tiny wings and perching lightly as a smartphone controlled it.
+The technology behind this drone shows the engineers’ skill in packing power sensors and control systems into a body smaller than a finger.